 The economy and skills have never been more important as the county recovers from the COVID 19 pandemic.
-The council has developed an Economy Reset plan with a clear focus to re-focusing the Adult Learning Curriculum to support employability and provide opportunities.
+The

 1.2 How will we know if we are successful?

 There are 4 key benefits that will emerge if the ACE mission is successful which can be measured.